-Changing The Code
+Changing Code

 The control is radio frequency operated.
 A code (chosen from among 4,000 available codes) is preset for all valves, but can be changed if required (15 additional codes available).
 Change DIP switch position.
 (The DIP switch is located inside the hand held control at the top of the battery compartment.)
-Then press the receiver's reset button until you hear a second (longer) signal.
-When pressing the ▼ button on the remote handset in the following 20 sec., the receiver learns the new code
+Then press the receiver's reset button on the bottom of the receiver module until you hear a second (longer) signal.
+When pressing the \$\tilde{\psi}\$ button on the remote handset in the following 20 sec., the receiver learns the new code.

-Shut-off Procedure
+Shut Off Procedure

-To save battery power; press \blacktriangledown to turn main gas to pilot gas.
-Press OFF button to shut off the device including pilot flame.
-The device can be shut off with ON/OFF switch, thus disabling the remote hand set.
+To save battery power, press to turn main gas to pilot gas.
+Press the OFF button to shut off the device including pilot flame.
+The device can be shut off with ON/OFF switch, thus disabling remote hand set.

-Setting The Display (°C/24h and °F /12h)
+Setting Display (°C/24h and °F /12h)